Special Cleaning of Laboratories

 Examples: plastic urine-sample cups, flexible plastic Pasteur pipettes, plastic centrifuge tubes, plastic Petri dishes, tissue-culture flasks, and other small plastic tubes

-Sharps Waste - Health Sciences.
-Sharps waste in Magnuson Health Sciences Building must be kept in red containers labeled “Sharps” and must be autoclaved and showing black striped tape before being placed by (not in) the regular waste containers.
+• Health Sciences Building Sharps waste in Magnuson Health Sciences Building must be kept in red containers labeled “Sharps” and must be autoclaved and showing black striped tape before being placed next to (not in) the regular waste containers.
+If autoclaved and placed next to regular waste container, custodians will pick them up and dispose of them in the designated Sharps container at the loading dock.

-Sharps Waste - Main Campus, Off-campus.
+• Main Campus, Off-campus.
 Sharps waste in main campus and off-campus facilities must be kept in red containers labeled “Sharps,” but are not autoclaved and are not handled by custodians.
-Instead, they are collected and boxed for shipment to a medical waste treatment facility.
+Refer to the Biohazardous Waste Flow Chart for your location for treatment and disposal information.
+Or visit Laboratory Services web page on Biohazardous/Regulate waste disposal and vendor collection set up.

-Laboratory Glassware.
+Laboratory Glassware. .
 Laboratory glassware—broken and unbroken—must be boxed, taped securely, and labeled “Laboratory Glassware” before being placed by the regular waste containers.
+Weight limit is 25 lbs.
 Examples: serological pipettes, glass tubes, scintillation vials, glass slides and cover slips, and plastic pipette tips.